Applications for Trimester 2 2020 open 17 June 2020.

 You may also be invited to attend an interview to chat about your application or be asked to provide referee statements.

-You'll find out if you were successful usually within six weeks of the application closing date.
+You'll find out if you were successful usually within four weeks of the application closing date.
 You can see the status of your application via your course and scholarship applicant portal account.